Let’s start with the basics.

 Using a moving container is easy, but you’ll still have to keep track of a few things, like where you put your stuff.
 This is especially true if you’re using multiple containers.

-Here are a few neat tips for helping organizing your stuff with multiple containers:
+Here are a few neat tips to help organize your stuff with multiple containers:

-- Make an inventory for each container.
-Record the container serial number and write down everything that’s inside so you can unload easily and efficiently, or can access what you need while it’s at a storage center.
+Record the container serial number and write down everything that’s inside, so you can unload easily and efficiently or access what you need while it’s at a storage center.

-- Designate one container for storage.
 If you’re downsizing or not sure what items you’ll want in your new home, designate one container for storage.
-That will cut down on the number of items you have to deal with from the beginning.
+That will cut down on the number of items you have to deal with when you start unloading.

 If you take a little bit of time to plan your packing and loading before you get started, you’ll thank yourself later.